jiachzou/panel_multiple_testing/README.md

 - allows each unit-level model with arbitrary pattern of missing values, feature selections, etc. so their support sets are varying

 Codes are in the directories:
-* R/funs.R: Inference for panel hypotheses
+* R/funs.R: Inference for panel hypotheses (to be available soon)
 * python/funs.py: Inference for panel hypotheses

 ## Installation